Everett Colby: Early life

-New Jersey State Assemblyman
+New Jersey General Assembly

 Colby's session as an assemblyman was a gradual education and disillusionment.
 One day, early in the session, Sam Dickinson asked Colby to introduce certain excise bills.
 Dickinson was Secretary of State and Republican leader of Hudson County.
 Colby found the proposed taxes dubious and an attempt to take control of Hudson County from the Democratic Party.
 Colby went to consult Governor Franklin Murphy and when Murphy pronounced the bills "all right", Colby was reassured.
 At the same time, Colby wanted to introduce a bill to clean up pollution of the Passaic River but the Republicans did not have enough votes for all the bills to pass.
-Colby and some other Republicans appealed to the Democratic assemblymen from Hudson who agreed to support the clean-up bill if the excise bills were dropped.
+Colby and some other Republicans appealed to the Democratic assemblymen from Hudson who agreed to support the cleanup bill if the excise bills were dropped.
 Dickinson consented and Colby's bill was passed.
 Then Dickinson asked Colby to reintroduce the excise bills.
 Colby was astonished and refused to break his word.
 "Your word to a Democrat doesn't mean anything," they told him in those very terms.
 The party jammed through the excise bills but Colby voted against them, retaining his honor.

-Leader of the House

 Colby continued to make enemies in his own party by voting in opposition to their views on major issues.
 Later he acknowledged that some of his decisions were bad ones.
-They tried to buy his cooperation by making him floor leader of the Republican majority House.
+They tried to buy his cooperation by making him floor leader of the Republican majority in the Assembly.
 They handled him very carefully, concealing information from him and approaching him through men he liked.
 Republicans had attempted to introducing a bill requiring twenty percent approval by shareholders for a lawsuit to be filed against a corporation by its workforce.
 The party sent Percy Rockefeller to convince Colby to support the bill.
 He failed and Colby convinced Rockefeller that the bill was a bad one.
 When both Governor Murphy and Governor Stokes then attempted to convert Colby, this opened the eyes of the young legislator to the fact that his party represented the interests of corporations.